gpuopenanalytics/kdd-2018/datasets/README.md

 ### IOT Raw Data
 http://149.171.189.1/ <br/>
-A. Sivanathan, D. Sherratt, H. Habibi Gharakheili, A. Radford, C. Wijenayake, A. Vishwanath and V. Sivaraman, "Characterizing and Classifying IoT Traffic in Smart Cities and Campuses", IEEE Infocom SmartCity17 Workshop on Smart Cities and Urban Computing, Atlanta, GA, USA, May 2017.
+A. Sivanathan, D. Sherratt, H. Habibi Gharakheili, A. Radford, C. Wijenayake, A. Vishwanath and V. Sivaraman, "Characterizing and Classifying IoT Traffic in Smart Cities and Campuses", *IEEE Infocom SmartCity17 Workshop on Smart Cities and Urban Computing*, Atlanta, GA, USA, May 2017.

 Notes about creation of IOT Bro data:
 - Bro data was created using the Bro IDS, available at https://www.bro.org